hopsoft/grand/README.md

 ## The MIT License

-Copyright (c) 2011 Nathan Hopkins, Brett Beers
+Copyright (c) 2011 Nathan Hopkins, Brett Beers, Josh Bowles

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal